CIS565-Fall-2019/Project2-Number-Algorithms/Project2-Stream-Compaction/README.md

 ![](img/scan_blocksize_20.PNG)

-It can be seen that the performance more or less remains constant with block size.
-For all the implementations, block size of 128 is optimal.
+It can be seen that the performance more or less remains constant with block size for block size more than 32.
+The performance can be seen to be worse from smaller blocksizes (16 and 32) For all the implementations, block size of 128 is optimal.

 I also tested the performance for the work-efficient implementation (optimized and unoptimized) for array sizes set to 2^10 and 2^20.
 The plots were as follows,

 ![](img/scan_blocksize_both.PNG)

 A significant drop can be seen in the runtime when the array size is reduced.
-But, no specific trend is observer between array size and block size.
+But, no specific trend is observed between array size and block size.
 This is probably because we are not using the shared memory.
+The optimized algorithm seems to show constant performance with block size while the unoptimized is affected for smaller blocks.

 Hence, for testing against array size, block size is set to 128 wherever applicable.